zauberparacelsus/dragoncreole/README.md

 ## DragonCreole

 DragonCreole began life as a custom spinoff of the Creole markup, optimized for speed and HTML5 compliance.
-Written in Python, it was originally a component of the bliki engine I use for running the site of my web comic, [Lord of Maelstrom](https://lordofmaelstrom.com).
+Written in Python, it was originally a component of the bliki engine I use for running the site of my old web comic.
 It has some additional features that make it different from the official Creole 1.0 specification:

 * Uses the sub-script, super-script, underlined text, and definition list additions
 * Strike-through text is supported